JeronimoHoulin/JeronimoHoulin/README.md

 <!--![Jerónimo_Houlin](https://user-images.githubusercontent.com/79488175/163994117-77ead2bb-76b6-4ea7-abe6-1ace8f2ddb16.png)-->
 <!--![image](https://user-images.githubusercontent.com/79488175/163999168-cd14079a-47a0-40af-9ce3-0c37b4bc5f89.png)-->
-# 👋, I'm Jerónimo Houlin. <br />   > Graduate with a degree in Finance and Data analyst in Web3.
+# 👋, I'm Jerónimo Houlin. <br />   > Graduate with a degree in Finance and Data engineer in Web3.
 ## ✨I am currently working on Crypto related proyect as they are a perfect grey area for both Finance and Software.
-Aiming to become a sort of quant in DeFi :). ✨
+Aiming to become a DeFi quant :). ✨

-🔭 I’m currently working on Fennec, a benchmark for interest rates in crypto.<br />
+🔭 I’m currently working on Fennec, a benchmark for interest rate for stable coins.<br />
 🌱 I’m currently learning Rust.<br />
 <br />